fahimfaisaal/Product-Manager-CMS/readme.md

 * ``remove name`` for remove products name.
 * ``show .`` for show the application frontend.
 * ``close .`` for close the application.

+ The UML Diagram of this application is [here](https://github.com/fahimfaisaal/Product-Manager/tree/master/UML%20Diagram).